DavidYKay/resume-2012/data/resume.md

 [__New Jersey Mobile Meetup__](http://meetup.com/njmobile/)
 _May 2010 - Present_
 Led the leading mobile technology group in New Jersey.
 This group consists of over one hundred and sixty entrepreneurs, technologists, and hobbyists who meet semimonthly to discuss mobile technology.

-Developed curriculum and conducted iPhone and Android programming seminars at Princeton University and the New Jersey Technology Centre.
+Developed curriculum and conducted __iPhone and Android programming seminars__ at __Princeton University__ and the __New Jersey Technology Centre__.

 __Startup Weekend NYC - Arts & Tech__
 _November 2010_